Guyanadido/inventory-management-system-latest-/README.md

 **Introducing the GUSH Inventory Management System**

-The GUSH Inventory Management System is a comprehensive web application designed to streamline and enhance inventory control for auto parts sales businesses.
+The GUSH Inventory Management System is a comprehensive web application designed to streamline and enhance inventory control for sales businesses.

 **Key features include:**